DmitriiDenisov/airflow-lab/README.md

 ## Start webserver and scheduler:

+On my server (bank-bot) two AIrflows are installed, in order to use the correct one use `sudo su` and after it put commands below:

 1. `airflow webserver -p 9091 -D `
 2. `airflow scheduler -D`
 (in case if scheduler does not run in Daemon mode try to run `sudo rm $AIRFLOW_HOME airflow-scheduler.err  airflow-scheduler.pid`)